-The Master’s programme in Architecture consists of two years of full-time study.
+The master’s programme in Architecture consists of two years of full-time study.
 The overall aim is to ensure individual progression and comprehensive understanding of the field and related knowledge areas.
-This Master’s programme corresponds with the advanced level of the degree programme in Architecture.

-The programme consists of studio-based teaching; orientation courses; seminar courses and a final independent diploma degree project.
-Through the different stages of the programme, an individual completes six studio projects – each providing an opportunity to apply and develop skills in varied areas of the learning process.
+The programme consists of studio-based teaching; orientation courses; seminar courses and a final independent degree project.
+Through the different stages of the programme, a student completes six studio projects – each providing an opportunity to apply and develop skills in varied areas of the learning process.
+There is an annual selection procedure allowing students to list their preferences for the studios on offer.
+A majority of the twelve studios offered have places for about 25–30 students, and some 12–15 students.
+Studio projects can include both individual work and team work.

 Addressing the challenges related to sustainable development, whilst developing urban landscapes and buildings that offer quality of life and rich business opportunities, calls for innovative architectural strategies, new technologies and economic and social policy initiatives.
 Students will leave the degree programme well equipped to enter the workplace with a variety of skills facilitating successful careers.